AUSTRALIA’S FIRST ‘8’

 The yacht was ultimately dubbed the ‘Offshore 8,’ and became the only 8 Metre in history to sail in this prestigious offshore event.
 Defiance placed 3rd overall in the second Sydney to Hobart Race in 1946 and competed in ‘47, ’54, ’55 and ’57.

-After a successful decade racing Sydney Harbour, Defiance was purchased by the Nelson Rundle of the Rundle family and was raced on Lake Macquarie for a number of years.
+After a successful decade racing Sydney Harbour, Defiance was purchased by the Nelson Rundle of the Rundle family who raced her to Hobart and on Lake Macquarie.

 She was then bought by the Hinds family and was a much admired sight on Pittwater for many decades.
-Initially Alan Hinds raced the boat out of the Royal Prince Alfred Yacht Club.
-Ann Hinds was an early female doctor and one of the first full female members of an Australian yacht club — the breakaway Royal Prince Edward Yacht Club who went on to write a beautiful recollection of their years as a family cruising Defiance (published on www.mysailing.com.au.)
+Keen yachtsman and intrepid skiier Alan Hinds initially raced the boat out of the Royal Prince Alfred Yacht Club until his wife Ann spirited his away to cruise instead.
+An early female doctor and one of the first full female members of an Australian yacht club — the breakaway Royal Prince Edward Yacht Club who went on to write a beautiful recollection of their years as a family cruising Defiance (www.mysailing.com.au.)
+It should be noted that Mrs Hinds theories on ‘wetherhelm’ should be noted relate purely to the rigging of the time and not to any inherent fault in Digby’s construction.

 In preparation for her return to racing, Sydney to Hobart racing champion Sean Langman lengthened the mast step, tidied her topsides, improved the rig and added a feathering propeller.
-The owner of the feisty classic Maluka (a 1932 boat that is the oldest boat to race in recent years) observed she was strong enough to pass the ‘knock down test’.
+The owner of the feisty classic Maluka (a 1932 boat designed by the late Cliff Gale) that is the oldest boat to race in recent years) observed she was strong enough to pass the ‘knock down test’.

-Defiance underwent restorations in 2014–2016 at Colin Beashel Marine in Elvina Bay Pittwater, with third generation shipwright Colin Beashel, a mild-mannered Olympian sailing legend who was part of the original America’s Cup winning crew.
+Defiance underwent restorations in 2014–2016 at Colin Beashel Marine in Elvina Bay Pittwater, with third generation shipwright Colin Beashel, a mild-mannered Olympian sailing legend who was part of the original America’s Cup winning crew and is widely regarded as one of our best helsman and sailors.
+His innate understanding of metre boats, love of timber and and what a boat needs to race well made him the natural choice of shipwright for the restoration of this large racing vessel.
+Of Scandinavian ancestry, Colin’s taste run to the cleanness of lines, elegance, purity and simplicity.

 Bliss is visiting your boat at Beashel’s.
 Time stands still if just for a moment in beautiful Elvina Bay, accessible only by water, where all focus is on the job at hand.
 The name Beashel’s is synonomous with boat-building and racing in Sydney, firstly with Alf and then Ken and now Colin.
 The Beashel Buoy on Sydney Harbour is named Colin’s grandfather Alf Beashel, a founder of the Australian 18 Footers League and clubhouse in Double Bay.